dgibbs64/ansible-role-mdatp/README.md

 ### Managed JSON Configuration

 If you are using a mdatp_managed.json file, you can use the `mdatp_managed_json_template` variable to apply the template.
 The default is `false`.
 If you wish to use the template, set this to `true` and set the `mdatp_managed_json_location` to the location of the template.
 An example template is available within templates.

+### Proxy Configuration

+`mdatp_proxy_url` can be used to set a proxy for MDATP.
+This proxy is added to mdatp systemd service file.

 ## Dependencies